top of page

 Your best bet is to get hold of the CD compilation,

 Guitar period.
-It also contains their Dreamworld
+It also contains their Dreamworld recordings.

-recordings.
-Rollercoaster has now been re-released by
+Rollercoaster has now been re-released by Cherry Red

 IT'S OBVIOUS 1986

-When you witness a band like The Mighty Lemon Drops , you begin to wonder why most people make it all sound so bloody difficult.
-Like all the finest exponents of the art, they make it - creating classic pop, that is sound easy.
+Creating classic pop, that is, sounds easy.
 They make it sound obvious.
 They make it appear as natural as breathing.
 So what is their secret?
-How can it all be so simple.
-Maybe it's that they started to pick up the tricks, from an early age.
+How can it all be so simple?
+Maybe it's that they started to pick up the tricks from an early age.

-Singer Paul Marsh - a gaunt, high cheek boned moptop who exudes a calm, almost sullen appearance on-stage - was barely seven when he ventured into a Wolverhampton record shop and bought his first single.
-The record was 'Cum On Feel The Noise' by hometown heroes Slade .
+Singer Paul Marsh - a gaunt, high cheek boned mop-top who exudes a calm, almost sullen appearance on-stage - was barely seven when he ventured into a Wolverhampton record shop and bought his first single.
+The record was 'Cum On Feel The Noise' by hometown heroes Slade.

 Guitarist Dave Newton - a Rickenbacker Kid who is easily the most forthcoming Lemon Drop in conversation - was only ten when he hitched down to London to see The Clash and Sham 69 at one of the rock against racism carnivals.